Axway/streams-open-docs/content/en/docs/install/_index.md

 Refer to Kubernetes documentation to create [secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

+### Helm parameters management

+There are different ways to manage your custom [Helm parameters](#helm-parameters), but the best way depends on your use case.
+You can:

+* Use `--set key=value` when running the `helm install` or `helm upgrade` command.
+    * Example: `helm install <name> <chart> --set key=value`
+* Edit `values.yaml` or `values-ha.yaml` files and change any values you need.
+* Create a custom values file (e.g. `my-values.yaml`) where you overwrite the parameters you want and pass it to `helm install` or `helm upgrade` command.
+    * Example: `helm install -f values.yaml -f values-ha.yaml -f my-values.yaml <name> <chart>`
+    * The last `values` file in the command line above will overwrite any conflicting parameter.

+Once your choice is made, we recommend you stick to it so that the [helm chart upgrade](#upgrade) is easier.

 ### Kubernetes namespace

-We recommend to deploy Streams components inside a dedicated namespace.
+We recommend you deploy Streams components inside a dedicated namespace.
 To create a namespace, run the following command:

 ```sh
 export NAMESPACE="my-namespace"